question

 It goes

-i am a gcse student an right now i am curious. i am wondoring if electritic cars can solve are problem, because firstly were do we get are power from?
+I am a gcse high school student an right now i am curious. i am wondering if electric cars can solve are problem, because firstly where do we get our power from?

-so are they just moving the problem but keeping the outcome, or am i missng something,
+So are they just moving the problem but keeping the outcome, or am i missing something,

 email me at jonnywilson2009@hotmail.co.uk, please no spam lol